mekaufman/iam/troubleshoot-iam.md

 You must ask the account owner to be assigned the **Manage users** classic infrastructure permission, but you must also be an ancestor of the user within the classic infrastructure user hierarchy to view and manage another user's permissions.
 {: tsResolve}

+## How can I manage migrated billing and support case permissions in IBM Cloud?
+{: #troubleshoot-migrated-permissions}
+{: troubleshoot}

+With the initial migration of users and permissions for managing billing and support cases from your SoftLayer account to your linked {{site.data.keyword.Bluemix_notm}} account, some users might have been missing these permissions.
+However, all migrated permission access groups are now assigned the correct IAM access policies, ensuring that all users are assigned the correct access that they had previously.

+Users don't seem to have the same managing billing and support case permissions in the {{site.data.keyword.Bluemix_notm}} console that they were previously assigned in your SoftLayer account.
+{: tsSymptoms}

+Your migrated permissions access groups might not have been assigned the correct access policies when the users were initially migrated.
+{: tsCauses}

+As of 20 May 2019, all [migrated permission access groups](/docs/iam?topic=iam-migrated_permissions) have the correct policies assigned for managing billing information and support cases.
+If you tried to use these groups before this date, the access groups missing equivalent IAM access policies might have caused a mismatch in the assigned access between the SoftLayer permissions and IAM access.
+This has been resolved.
+You can go to **Manage** > **Access (IAM)**, and then select **Access groups** to review the users and policies that are assigned to each access group.
+{: tsResolve}